Cumulocity-IoT/c8y-docs/content/change-logs/platform-services/cumulocity-undefined-terms-and-conditions-added.md

   - value:
     label:
 ---
-Several new legal notices documents have been added to the product documentation, such as Privacy Notice, Third Party Information and License Terms and Conditions.
+Several legal notices documents have been added to the product documentation, such as Privacy Notice, Third Party Information and License Terms and Conditions.
 For details, see [Legal notices](/docs/legal-notices/copyright/).